MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/add-workflow-activities.md

 ### Add each loop to a workflow

+To add each loop to a workflow, follow these steps:

 1. In the **Management Pack Explorer**, expand **Workflows**, right\-click the workflow you want, and select **Edit**.
 This opens the workflow in the authoring pane.

 2. In the **Activities Toolbox** pane, locate the activity group **Control Flow**.

 3. Drag the **For Each Loop** activity to a position between the Workflow Start and Workflow End icons or between two existing activities.

 4. Add the activities for which you want to loop the execution to the **Loop Container\(ForEachChildActivity\)**.
-To add each activity:
+To add each activity, do the following:

     1. In the **Activities Toolbox** pane, expand the activity group that contains the activity that you want to use.